vboughner/bixby-capsule-with-aws/docs/05-api-gateway-setup.md

 ![Create Api 3](create-api-3.png)

-Now create a POST method on this resources:
+Now create a POST method on this resource:
 - pull down the `Actions` menu and choose `Create method`
 - choose POST from the menu that appears
 - enter the name of the lambda function, as `memory-lambda`